-Officers of the Company who are also directors do not receive additional compensation for attendance at Board of Directors' meetings or committee meetings.
-Effective July 1, 2017, the annual fee paid to non-employee directors increased from \$20,000 to \$24,000 (payable in four equal installments in advance to each non-employee director serving as a director as of the first day of each quarter).
-Effective January 1, 2013, the additional compensation for the Chair of the Board of Directors was set at \$12,000 per year (payable in four equal installments in advance as of the first day of each quarter).
-No increase in these fees has been made since then.
+Officers of the Company, who are also directors, do not receive additional compensation for attendance at Board of Directors' meetings or committee meetings.
+Effective July 1, 2017, the annual fee paid to non-employee directors was increased from \$20,000 to \$24,000.
+Effective January 1, 2022, this annual fee paid to non-employee directors was increased from \$24,000 to \$28,000.
+Effective January 1, 2022, compensation for members of the Audit Committee was set at \$2,000 per year.
+Effective January 1, 2013, the additional compensation for the Chair of the Board of Directors was set at \$12,000 per year (Dr. Tomsche served as Chair during 2021).
+These fees are payable in four equal installments in advance as of the first day of each quarter.
+No other increases in these fees have been made since those noted above.

-At the time first appointed to the board, Ms. Basse was granted a non-qualified stock option to purchase 15,000 shares of common stock under the 2017 Stock Option and Incentive Plan with terms similar to those previously granted to all other directors.
-Ms. Basse's options had an exercise price equal to \$4.81 per share, which was the fair market value of the common stock on the date of grant (June 29, 2020), and vest on June 29, 2023.
-These options expire if not exercised by June 29, 2025 or, if earlier, within one month (twelve months if in the case of death or disability) after termination of service as a director.
 On March 19, 2018, each of the then current five outside directors were granted non-qualified stock options to purchase 15,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
-These options have an exercise price equal to \$7.08 per share, which was the fair market value of the common stock on the date of grant, and they vested on March 19, 2021.
+These options have an exercise price equal to \$7.08 per share, which was the fair market value of the common stock on the date of grant, and they vested on March 18, 2021.
 These options expire if not exercised by March 18, 2023 or, if earlier, within one month (twelve months in the case of death or disability) after termination of service as a director.
+Mr. Rothschild exercised his 15,000 stock options on June 3, 2021.
+At the time first appointed to the board, Ms. Basse was granted a non-qualified stock option to purchase 15,000 shares of common stock under the 2017 Stock Option and Incentive Plan with terms similar to those previously granted to all other directors.
+Ms. Basse's options have an exercise price equal to \$4.81 per share, which was the fair market value of the common stock on the date of grant (June 29, 2020), and vest on June 28, 2023.
+These options expire if not exercised by June 28, 2025 or, if earlier, within one month (twelve months if in the case of death or disability) after termination of service as a director.
+On June 17, 2021, each of the then current five outside directors were granted non-qualified stock options to purchase 10,000 shares of common stock under the 2017 Stock Option and Incentive Plan.
+These options have an exercise price equal to \$10.04 per share, which was the fair market value on the date of grant, and they vest on June 16, 2024.
+These options expire if not exercised by June 16, 2026 or, if earlier, within one month (twelve months in the case of death or disability) after termination of service as a director.